Do You Need a Registered Agent for a DBA?

 For example, let’s say you have a lawn mowing business called Bob’s Lawn Care, LLC.
 You decide to start offering gutter cleaning services, and instead of setting up a new LLC, you just want to establish a new line of business that is part of the same company.
 You can set up a DBA to do business as “Bob’s Gutter Cleaning” as well as “Bob’s Lawn Care.”
 Same LLC, two different business names.

-Are you ready to start a business, form an LLC, or reorganize your current business structure with a new DBA or other business incorporation services?
-Talk to Incfile today!
+If you’re ready to form an LLC or find out more about DBAs, talk to Incfile today.
 Our incorporation experts can help you evaluate your options with state-specific advice.